 Some photography terms can make you scratch your head.
 You might even wish for a Photography to English dictionary.
 We figured it’s our job to shed some light on all this.

 So let’s look at some of the most popular photography terms.
 Fair warning, there’s a lot of them.
 You can even bookmark this article, and search through it at your convenience.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]

 This is the opening in your lens that allows light through.
 It’s also known as f-stops.
 A maximum aperture (widest) might be f/1.4 or f/2.8.
-And the minimum aperture (smallest opening) might be f/22.
+And the minimum aperture (the smallest opening) might be f/22.

 Aperture directly influences depth of field.
 This means that f/2.8 gives you a shallow depth of field (least amount of the scene in focus).
 And f/22 gives you a deep depth of field (everything is in focus).